Ema4rl/is.PHP/README.md

 # is.PHP
- Framework-agnostic micro check library for PHP (A port of is.js)
+ Framework-agnostic micro check library for PHP - Inspired by is.js